PaxtonTerryDev/log-writer/README.md

 # flog

-A simple, class-aware logging library for TypeScript projects that prioritizes clear context in log outputs.
+A TypeScript class-aware logging library that provides clear context in log outputs with flexible configuration options.

 `flog` is designed for object-oriented codebases where understanding the source of a log message is critical.
-It's lightweight, has no dependencies outside of `chalk` for coloring, and is easy to integrate into any project.
+It's lightweight, performant, and easy to integrate into any project.

 ## Features

--   **Class and Instance Context**: Explicitly associate logs with the class and even specific instances that generate them.
+- **Class and Instance Context**: Explicitly associate logs with the class and even specific instances that generate them
--   **Simple API**: Get started immediately with an intuitive and clean API.
+- **Simple API**: Get started immediately with an intuitive and clean API
+- **Flexible Configuration**: File-based configuration with runtime overrides
+- **Multiple Transports**: Console, file, and JSON output destinations
+- **Level Filtering**: Per-transport level filtering and global level controls
--   **Colored Output**: Level-based color coding for improved readability in the console.
+- **Colored Output**: Level-based color coding for improved readability in the console
--   **Standard Log Levels**: Supports `error`, `warn`, `info`, `debug`, and `trace`.
+- **Standard Log Levels**: Supports `error`, `warn`, `info`, `debug`, and `trace`
--   **Optional Timestamps**: Add timestamps to your logs when needed.
+- **Optional Timestamps**: Add timestamps to your logs when needed
+- **Customizable Output**: Control which parts of the log format are included

 ## Installation

-*(Note: The package is not yet published to npm, but this shows the intended installation.)*
+_(Note: The package is not yet published to npm, but this shows the intended installation.)_

 Install `flog` using your favorite package manager: